 The collection also includes pamphlets on the nullification and secession controversies, antebellum women’s literature (donated by the Class of 1915 in memory of Clemson college Librarian Katherine B. Trescot) and genealogical works.
 City, county and family history, as well as volumes on a variety of subjects relating to South Carolina, also are well represented in the collection.

-Ephemera material in the Special Collections Library includes money, playbills, invitations, menus, and countless other types of materials.
+Ephemera material in the Special Collections Library includes money, playbills, invitations, menus and many other types of materials.